Nenad Milosavljević: Solo recordings and guest appearances

 During his career, Milosavljević has made only few solo recordings.
 In 1998, he appeared, alongside Toni Montano, Viktorija, Dejan Cukić & Spori Ritam Band, Ksenija Pajčin, Maja Nikolić, Neverne Bebe and other acts, on the charity live album Terorizam ne!
 (Terrorism No!) with the song "Jeleni" ("Deers").
 In 2013, he appeared at the Beosong festival with the song "Ruža od baruta" ("Gunpowder Rose"), but failed to qualify to the finals.

 Milosavljević played harmonica on the song "Ti si lija, ti si zmija" ("You're a Vixen, You're a Serpent") by Yugoslav hard rock band Griva, released on their 1983 album Kog sam đavola tražio u tebi (What the Hell I Saw in You).
 Milosavljević provided vocals for the title song on the 2013 album Duša tanana (Gentle Soul) by Serbian saxophonist Jova Maljoković.
-He appearead as guest vocalist on the song "Prijatelj" ("Friend"), released on the album Gitarologija: Povratak korenima (Guitarology: Return to the Roots), by Serbian blues rock band Point Blank.
+He appeared as guest vocalist on the song "Prijatelj" ("Friend"), released on the album Gitarologija: Povratak korenima (Guitarology: Return to the Roots), by Serbian blues rock band Point Blank.